Skip to main content

 Quick answers from the editorial desk

 We rank on rate × term × confidence.
-If the low-commission supplier offers the best risk-adjusted lock for your planning window, that supplier ranks first.
-We have published the methodology specifically so this question can be audited.
+Supplier compensation is not a ranking input.
+If a supplier whose channel pays Seenra less offers the best risk-adjusted lock for your planning window, that supplier ranks first.
+The methodology page documents the full formula so the answer is auditable.

 Will Seenra ever charge a subscription fee?

-Do you take a kickback if I renew?
+Do you take compensation if I renew?

 Are you affiliated with any single supplier?